 Facilities and Technology

 The Department is located within the Claire Trevor School of the Arts campus.
-The Music & Media Building (MM) contains the Department Office and most faculty and staff offices, teaching studios, and classrooms, as well as rehearsal spaces, several practice rooms, a percussion studio, a keyboard laboratory, and various other specialized spaces.
-Additional practice rooms are located in the Mesa Office Building (building #59 on campus map).
+The Music & Media Building (MM) contains the department office and most faculty and staff offices, teaching studios, and classrooms, as well as rehearsal spaces, and various other specialized creative laboratories.

 Winifred Smith Hall, named for one of the Department's most generous donors, provides an intimate recital space with seating for approximately 200 patrons.
 Smith Hall contains the Oberbergen Pipe Organ and a nine-foot concert grand piano.
 Home to the annual Chamber Music Series, the facility is also used for student recitals and various other small-group performances.